aphp/edsnlp/docs/index.md

 --8<-- "docs/tutorials/index.md:classic-tutorials"

-We also provide tutorials on how to train deep-learning models with EDS-NLP.
+**Deep-learning tutorials**: we also provide tutorials on how to train deep-learning models with EDS-NLP.
 These tutorials cover the training API, hyperparameter tuning, and more.

 --8<-- "docs/tutorials/index.md:deep-learning-tutorials"